 As I’ve written before, the culture is one of your company’s most important assets.
-It can’t be replicated easily and it’s your backbone that allows you to grow during good times and persevere during bad times.It’s really hard to build a great company culture but here I’ll give you some tips on what we do on certain aspects and hope to help you out if interested in this topic.
+It can’t be replicated easily and it’s your backbone that allows you to grow during good times and persevere during bad ones.It’s really hard to build a great company culture but here I’ll give you some tips on what we do on certain aspects.
+Hopefully, they’ll help you out if interested in this topic.
 Moreover, I’ll share something that we’ve just started to see.
 Something that makes us really happy.

 But let’s start with the image below:

 It’s a nice visualization on what we’ve decided to cherish in Dreamix.
 We have 8 main values that are the foundations of what we’re building.
 From there you can see concrete activities, initiatives and more that support these values.
-The values are not just nice words but the stars around which we build our company.
+The values are not just nice words but the stars around which we’ve built our company.

 As we all know people are your culture.
 The first and super important protector and investor in the culture is who you hire.
 Having the right values is the filter that you must look for.
 For example before hiring someone we are looking for 5 things that are must have: